hasshe/railway-stats/README.md

 #### Chart details
 - **Claims Requested:** Number of claims submitted per departure time (only real claims, not dev mode).
 - **Total Reimbursable Trips:** Number of trips cancelled or ≥ 20 minutes late (updated automatically during nightly collection and metric refresh).
+- Metrics queries are cached in-memory using Caffeine for fast chart rendering.
+The cache is cleared and repopulated nightly at 23:59.

 ---